thesminc/hapi-typescript-boilerplate/README.md

 # Node Hapi TypeScript Boilerplate
-A boilerplate that I clone for new projects.
+A simple basic boilerplate that I clone for new projects.

 # Dependencies
 [Node](https://nodejs.org)